Hello and welcome to the podcast of the Road Seaters episode 1258 for Tuesday the 23rd of September 2025.

 Maybe he's just creating a way to infect the entire world with autism.

-Now that is a is a super villain plan.
+Now, that is a super villain plan.

-If I have a that'd be a great plan.
+That would be a great plan.

-Government by fortune.
+Government by Fortune.

 And when everyone's autistic, no one will be.